DMRobertson/thompsons_v/docs/thompson.examples.rst

 Note that some automorphisms have more than one name---they will appear once in this list for every alias.

-.. todo:: make the documentation build process include links to forest pair diagrams for these elements.

 .. include:: examples_table.txt

 Randomly generated examples